openshift/installer/docs/user/openstack/README.md

 ### Nova Metadata Service

 Nova [metadata service](https://docs.openstack.org/nova/latest/user/metadata.html#metadata-service) must be enabled and available at `http://169.254.169.254`.
 Currently the service is used to deliver Ignition config files to Nova instances and provide information about the machine to `kubelet`.

+### Glance Service

+The creation of images in Glance should be available to the user.
+Now Glance is used for two things:

+- Right after the installation starts, the installer automatically uploads the actual `RHCOS` binary image to Glance with the name `<clusterID>-rhcos`.
+The image exists throughout the life of the cluster and is removed along with it.

+- The installer stores bootstrap ignition configs in a temporary image called `<clusterID>-ignition`.
+This is not a canonical use of the service, but this solution allows us to unify the installation process, since Glance is available on all OpenStack clouds, unlike Swift.
+The image exists for a limited period of time while the bootstrap process is running (normally 10-30 minutes), and then is automatically deleted.

 ## OpenStack Credentials